sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/supplemental.md

 == Responses ==
  * RAB (6/30)  I can start on Human Subjects, but wonder if we will see results and what paperwork is needed?

+ * RAB (6/30)  One idea for budget savings.
+Drop back to 4 schools per year.
+Less ambitious.
+Saves $10,000.
+Rob, Tom, Jason could each serve as a contact to two schools and William and Kiran could do one each.